AdiRishi/turborepo-remote-cache-cloudflare/docs/index.md

     - icon: 🌐
       title: Independence from Vercel
       details: Use Turborepo without tying your project to Vercel.
 This gives you flexibility in hosting decisions.
-    - icon: 🌍
+    - icon: 🪣
-      title: Global Deployment
+      title: Multiple Storage Options
-      details: Code deploys instantly across the globe in over 300 countries, ensuring unmatched performance and reliability.
+      details: Choose between R2 or KV storage for your build artifacts.
+This gives you the flexibility to choose the storage option that best fits your needs.
-    - icon: 👛
+    - icon: 💰
       title: Affordable Start
-      details: With Cloudflare Workers' generous free tier, you can make up to 100,000 requests every day at no cost.
-It's a cost-effective way to get started and scale your application.
+      details: With Cloudflare Workers' generous free tier and zero egress fees, you can make up to 100,000 requests every day at no cost.
 ---